nikhilverma360/TwitterEngagementBot/README.md

-# Python Twitter Bot
+# Python Twitter Engagement Bot

+Introducing twitter engagement bot!
-This is a twitter bot that allows you to do automate a variety of twitter tasks!
+It allows you to do automate a variety of twitter tasks!

 1. Follow back users that follow you.
 2. Follow the followers of another user.